demmarya0000/capstone-template/README.md

 ### CONCLUSION:-
-- _I am pretty happy with how it came out, would be more working on the frontend for sure and I loved bascically this course because it was something that I have never listned before and made a project out of it and which came out to be working is pretty big achievement for me and if I had been given more time I would have worked on implementing these things to my voice-assistant._
+- _I am pretty happy with how it came out, would be more working on the frontend for sure and I loved bascically this course because it was something that I have never listned before and made a project out of it and which came out to be working is pretty big achievement for me and if I had been given more time I would have worked on implementing these things (PHASE 7) to my voice-assistant._

-### Phase 7: Future Enhancements 🔄
+### Phase 7: Future Enhancements 🔄(TO BE DONE IN FUTURE)
 - [ ] Add hotel booking integration
 - [ ] Create user preference profiles
 - [ ] Add voice authentication